Antz0x0z/Antz0x0z/README.md

 - 👋 Hi, I’m @Antz0x0z
 - 👀 I’m interested in blockchain and microservice architecture
 - 🌱 I’m currently learning scala
-- 💞️ I’m looking to collaborate on NFT & BTC
+- 💞️ I’m looking to collaborate on NFT & Crypt0
-- 📫 How to reach me root@gmail.com
+- 📫 How to reach me rabbit_green@mail.ru

 <!---
 Antz0x0z/Antz0x0z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.